 Every resistance group will have a certain number of things defined to help give them depth and a place in the setting.

 Name/Place of Origin/Age – The resistance has an name, where it started and how, as well as an age.
-During peaks of the Cold War between the Reich and Nippon, resistance movements are at their height and during the low points, the respective governments are able to focus on them more and crack down.
+During peaks of the Cold War between the Reich and the Empire, resistance movements are at their height and during the low points, the respective governments are able to focus on them more and crack down.
 Much as they try, however, the heartbeat of freedom still thrums in many and resistance never dies.
 Many groups die and are reborn under a new name or at a new location while other have existed since the War of Unification.
 At the time of Savage Reich Star, there are a certain number of “big players” in the underground resistance world and many small cells throughout the solar system.

 The age of a cell is also important a well.
 A young group may be simple a cell looking to join the fight while an old group will have a long history, a lot of influence and many reasons why they survived so long.
 A majority of the resistance groups are of moderate age, surviving a few decades, perhaps a single generation and looking to join a larger whole while at the same time accomplishing what few goals they can.

 Goals/Mission/Political Affiliation/Philosophy – Every resistance group has a deeper ambition beyond just bringing down the powers that be.
 Some want to return everyone to the American Dream while others want total anarchy.
 Some want to rebuild the Soviet Union to power while others want to install a proper king to their country.
-Despite these differences, they work together for a common goal of taking down either the Rich or Nippon or both.
+Despite these differences, they work together for a common goal of taking down either the Rich or the Empire or both.

 During the more tense times of the Cold War, some resistance groups mysteriously find new funding somehow and only the top leaders actually know that it is one of the major powers injecting funding to resistance groups of their enemy to cause more trouble.
-Certain factions within the Reich have commonly been known to fund resistance groups in Nippon and visa versa.
+Certain factions within the Reich have commonly been known to fund resistance groups in the Empire and visa versa.